-With the rising cost of fuel, a growing number of households are struggling to pay their gas and electricity bills, and may find themselves in fuel poverty.
+With the rising cost of energy, a growing number of households struggle to pay their gas and electricity bills, and may find themselves in fuel poverty.
 Apart from applying for grants to install energy efficiency measures (see Insulation and heating grants), and looking at other simple ways of reducing energy use, if you are in this situation you could consider changing the way you pay for your energy.

 - The price of gas and electricity varies enormously between different companies.
 Do a check using one of the many price comparison websites to see if you could be paying less.
 See Finding the best energy deals.